-PROJECTED ACCOMPLISHMENTS: This project will restore affordable rental housing to the Clendenin community by providing a minimum of 18 total units with 10 of those 51% of all units created under this Project as being required to benefit LMI persons.
+PROJECTED ACCOMPLISHMENTS: This project will restore affordable rental housing to the Clendenin community by providing a minimum of eight units.
+A minimum of 51% of all units created under this Project as being required to benefit LMI persons.

-START DATE: The State anticipates the launch of this project during the third quarter of 2017.
+START DATE: The State anticipates the launch of this project during the Second quarter of 2018.

-END DATE: The State anticipates the completion of this project by July 2020.
+END DATE: The State anticipates the completion of this project by September 2023.